-Matthew Currin is a speaker, trainer, life coach, founder of Convene Communities, retired Marine Corps Helicopter Pilot, former helicopter EMS Pilot, and current Team Penske NASCAR pilot.
+Matthew Currin is a speaker, trainer, life coach, founder of Convene Communities, retired Marine Corps Helicopter Pilot, former helicopter EMS Pilot, Team Penske Helicopter Pilot and current Penske G280 pilot.

 Matthew Currin is the president and founder of Convene Communities, LLC.
 Convene encompasses MatthewCurrin.com, ConveneCommunities.com, ConveneTraining.com and the Convene Online Ecosystem.